Only 6 tornado warnings have been issued for DC proper since 2005

 As the cold front got closer, the air was still unstable, especially along a boundary of cooler air versus warmer air.
 The atmosphere doesn't respond well to boundaries, making it a focal point for showers and storms.

-Shortly after 9 p.m. in D.C. blinding rain fell and the ultimate weather warning was issued: a tornado warning.
+Shortly after 9 p.m. in D.C. blinding rain fell and the rare weather warning was issued: A tornado warning.
 The National Weather Service is still working to confirm if an actual tornado occurred in D.C. or the surrounding areas.
 More than 120 storm damage reports were submitted to the National Weather Service following Thursday's storms.

-So just how rare are tornados in the District?
-Between1950 and 2017, there have only been six tornadoes to hit D.C. with most of them producing minor damage.
-Tornado data from the Storm Prediction Center shows in 2001, an F3 tornado-- which can produce winds between 136 and 165 mph -- moved through D.C.

-From 2005 - 2021, 436 tornado warnings were issued across the DMV, and only six included the District itself.

 Tornado Safety Tips